orbeon/orbeon-forms-doc/xforms/xpath/extension-xml.md

 ## xf:attribute() / xxf:attribute()

-_NOTE: This function is also allowed in the XForms namespace, as it is being standardized in XForms 2.0.
-Prior to this date, it must be in the Orbeon `xxf` extension namespace._
+This function is available in both the `xf` and `xxf` namespaces, and we recommend you use it with the `xf` namespace.

 ```xpath
 xf:attribute(